 The PSD came into effect in 2009 and continues to regulate electronic and non-cash payments across the European Economic Area.
 This area includes the European Union, Iceland, Norway, and Liechtenstein.
 The regulations bring great benefits to the European economy.
 This includes quicker payments throughout the EU, more transparency and information for consumers, strengthened refund rights, and more.
 The PSD provides the legal framework within which all payment service providers must operate.

 In 2013, the European Commission published a proposal for the revised version of the Payment Services Directive, known as PSD2.
-Payment Services Directive 2's goal is to ensure consumer protection across all payment types and create a more open, competitive payments landscape across Europe.
+Its goal is to ensure consumer protection across all payment types and create a more open, competitive payments landscape across Europe.
 The second PSD was approved in 2015 and Member States had until January 13th 2018 to implement into national law.

 Merchants, Payment Service Providers, and nonbank payment institutions longed for access to the most precious asset that banks have: the bank account.
 The request for access came on the grounds that data and accounts are owned by the shopper, rather than the bank.
 The European Commission decided that the second payment services directive (PSD2) should open the door for non-bank financial institutions to access banks’ data and bank accounts.